-- inform the complainant that their behaviour is unacceptable or unreasonably persistent and ask them to change it; - restrict the complainant's access to the academy e.g. requesting contact in a particular form (for example, letters only), requiring contact to take place with a named person only, restricting telephone calls to specified days and times or banning the complainant from the academy's premises.
-This will be reviewed after six months; - conduct the Complaints Committee on the papers only i.e. not hold a hearing;
+- inform the complainant that their behaviour is unacceptable or unreasonably persistent and ask them to change it; - restrict the complainant's access to the academy in accordance with the Parental Conduct Policy (please see website). - conduct the Complaints Committee on the papers only i.e. not hold a hearing; - refuse to consider the complaint and refer the complainant directly to Stage 4.

-• refuse to consider the complaint and refer the complainant directly to Stage 4.
 In all cases we will write to tell the complainant why we believe his or her behaviour is unacceptable or unreasonably persistent, what action we are taking and the duration of that action.